Will UK House Prices Rise or Fall in 2021?

 Thirdly, and perhaps most importantly, ultra-rich foreign buyers are really only interested in buying in London, even if they seldom visit their properties there.
 And this investment is a major driver of the capital's property market and, therefore, the UK's.
 And overseas byers have been making merry with the discounted asking prices that 2020 had to offer.

-2021 action plan.
-Resist the temptation and the false encouragement from estate agents and property websites to rush into a home purchase before 31 March.
+Your 2021 Property Action Plan.
+Resist the temptation and the false encouragement from estate agents and property websites to rush into a home purchase before 30 June.
 And resist these same things thereafter.
 Consider carefully the fundamental economic situation that each month of 2021 brings.
 Any supposed "stamp duty saving" will be wiped out by the overall price rises and bidding wars that you will find yourself in.
 And prices hikes, we believe, must be curtailed by the overarching economic fundamentals of 2021 and beyond.

 Better to keep your money in the bank, proof your financial position against what the medium-term has in store for us all (essentially, lower economic growth and poorer employment prospects) and wait for lower property prices in 2021/22 before buying.